RobertoPrevato/K8sStudies/docs/kind/cloudnativepg.md

 projects ever.
 [PostgreSQL ranked #1](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases). in a 2023 Stack Overflow survey about the most popular technologies, in the databases category.
 It is known for its reliability, feature robustness, and performance, and it is widely used in production systems.

-I used PostgreSQL several times in the past, and I know it to be a great choice.
+I used PostgreSQL several times in the past, and I know it is a great choice.

 ## CloudNativePG quickstart